 All occupants must evacuate the building when a fire alarm is sounded.
 Failure to evacuate during a fire alarm is a violation of Massachusetts state law and WPI policy and will result in disciplinary action.
-Residential Services conducts fire drills twice a year and student cooperation and support is essential during all fire drills.
+Campus Police & Facilities, in collaboration with Residential Services, conducts fire drills twice a year and student cooperation and support is essential during all fire drills.

 Fire Alarm Pull Stations